IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/09_Whats_New_In_2011_Volume2.md

 [Enabling Column Summaries](igGrid-Enabling--Column-Summaries.html)

 ### <a id="metadata"></a>igGrid Model Metadata enhancement
-The Ignite UI 2011 Volume 2 release now includes the ability of the `igGrid` MVC helper to recognize the `DisplayName` attribute.
+The %%ProductName%% 2011 Volume 2 release now includes the ability of the `igGrid` MVC helper to recognize the `DisplayName` attribute.
 Use of the `DisplayName` attribute allows the MVC helper to automatically use this attribute as `headerText` for a specified column.
 Keep in mind that if `headerText` is set explicitly in the grid, the value from the `DisplayName` is overwritten.
 The following example shows simple model and `igGrid` which automatically binds the `headerText` to the `DisplayName` attribute value.